The Post Office

 Tyneham Post Office in its heyday

 These cottages originally had thatched roofs until 1881, when they were replaced with more durable stone tiles.
-The Post Office itself was the second building from the left in this picturesque line-up - a central hub for the village's daily life.
+The Post Office itself was the second building from the left.

 The building began life as a village shop in 1880, run by William Mores who sold provisions to the community.
 A decade later, in 1890, it also took on the duties of a Post Office — and a succession of shopkeepers and sub-postmasters kept it going right up until the evacuation of 1943: